 Keith joined Watsi on March 12th, 2013.
 Eight years ago, Keith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Keith's most recent donation traveled 8,500 miles to support Jecinta, a humorous tween from Kenya, to fund corrective surgery for her legs to boost her self-confidence.
+Keith's most recent donation traveled 8,700 miles to support Taraja, a five-year-old girl from Tanzania, to fund clubfoot surgery so that she can walk and start school.

 Keith has funded healthcare for 98 patients in 13 countries.